 Hot dogs are a relatively inexpensive party food option and great for kids too.
 You can buy them in bulk, and vegan versions are also available.
 Paired with a soft bun and various toppings like chopped onions, tomatoes, relish, pickles, yellow mustard, guacamole, and shredded cheese, guests have options to create their version of the perfect hot dog.

 02 of 18

 When the weather heats up, guests often lose their appetite to indulge in heavy foods.
 Tapas are a great light, Spanish-inspired option delivering smaller hot or cold portions for sharing.
-For a host, this means you can select dishes that don't require a lot of prep and ingredients that aren't too expensive.
+For the host, this means you can select dishes that don't require a lot of prep and ingredients that aren't too expensive.
 For guests, it is a sociable, interesting, and varied option.
-You can team up your tapas party with pitchers of refreshing sangria for the perfect pairing.
+Pitchers of refreshing sangria are the perfect pairing for a tapas party.

 03 of 18

 Take your party to the beach for a change of scene.
-Pay a small parking fee and pack a cooler with drinks and snacks—the beach will do the rest of the work for you.
+Pay a small parking fee and pack a cooler with drinks and snacks.
 You could play beach volleyball during the day and, if allowed, start a bonfire in the evening to make s'mores.

 04 of 18

 Ice Cream Sundae Party